Habbianos/Traxmachine/components/musics-archive/README.md

 ```
 </details>

+> The last part of these songs code, `meta,1;c,1`, are custom properties introduced exclusively by these musics (maybe an unreleased editor), where `meta=1` means that it has metadata (these properties), `c=1` means that it has the "cut mode" enabled (samples can have less slots than they would otherwise), and an unseen (and not implemented) property `t=<integer>` that is intended to specify the tempo (velocity) of the music.

 Here is the comparasion table for all of them:

 | Music                                            | Extra layers | Extra packs | Unreleased samples | Has meta |